Akshat2Jain/Equilix/README.md

 ## 💌 Feedback and Contributions

-- If you encounter any issues or have suggestions, please [open an issue](https://github.com/your-username/your-extension-repo/issues).
+- If you encounter any issues or have suggestions, please [open an issue](https://github.com/Akshat2Jain/Equilix/issues).
 - Contributions are welcome!
-Feel free to [fork the repository](https://github.com/your-username/your-extension-repo/fork) and submit a pull request.
+Feel free to and submit a pull request.

 ## 📄 License